gm-m/chess-lib/README.md

 Returns a boolean indicating whether if there is no way to end the game in checkmate.

+### .isThreefoldRepetition() [Not yet implemented]

+Returns a boolean indicating whether if there are three or more identical positions in the game history.

 ### .isDraw()

 Returns a boolean indicating whether if `isStaleMate` or `isInsufficientMaterial` or `isThreefoldRepetition`.